The Green Foundation scholarships are awarded to Earth scientists from around the world who wish to collaborate with IGPP researchers.

 Green Scholars and Miles Fellows may hold a concurrent, temporary, salaried appointment at the University, but Foundation support is not available to provide salary for permanent faculty at IGPP.
 Depending on the circumstances of the particular scholar, the funds can be directed to cover travel, salaries, equipment, campus services, living expenses, or some combination of the these.

-The current call for Miles Postdoctoral Fellowship applicants is available here.
+The last call for Miles Postdoctoral Fellowship applicants is available here.